docker/go-imageinspect/README.md

 ## About

-Go library for accessing container images with their associated objects, typed metadata and verified signatures.
+Go library for accessing container images with their associated objects and typed metadata.

+## Rationale

+Image authors are increasingly distributing associated metadata and artifacts alongside their images, such as OCI annotations, SLSA Provenance, SBOMs, signatures, and more.
+The exact method of storage can differ across the ecosystem, making this information difficult to consume.

+This library provides a unified interface for accessing this metadata and ensuring that it can be consumed consistently.

 ## Contributing